rvillaester/gce-exercise/gce/readme.txt

 Second exercise is to add auto-scaling on the first exercise

+Third exercise is doing the first exercise via deployment manager

 Note:
 1. I'm running the CLI in Cloud Shell
 2. You can get the billing account id by running the following